 What is the reason behind having 24 spokes on the national flag of India?

-The 24 spokes contained in the Ashoka Chakra represent a symbol of Dharmchakra and also known as Samay Chakra in which all the 24 spokes represent 24 hours of the day and symbol of the movement of the time.
+The 24 spokes on the Indian flag is called Ashoka chakra.
+The Ashoka Chakra represents a symbol of Dharmchakra and is also known as Samay Chakra, in which all the 24 spokes represent 24 hours of the day and symbol of the movement of the time.